ms609/Quartet/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.4.0 and devel

 ## R CMD check results
-There were no ERRORs, WARNINGs.
+There were no ERRORs or WARNINGs.

 There was 1 NOTE: